stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-1.md

 *vancouver\_trees* is also very interesting because it has exact *longitude* and *latitude* values for each tree which can be used for interesting geographic visualization.
-Similar to *apt\_buildings*, it has a lot of numerical and categorical variables whose relationships can be explored.
+Similar to *apt\_buildings*, it has a lot of numerical and categorical variables like *diameter* of the tree and the *species\_name*.
+Various relationships can be explored using this data set.
 The date of when the trees were planted were also recorded which can be used for time series analysis.

 ## 1.4 Final Data set

+For the 2 data sets above, a lot of research questions can be formed.
+For example, using the *apt\_buildings* data set, we can ask the question *“does the proportion of smoking vs. non-smoking buildings change over the years?”*.
+Using the *vancouver\_trees* data set, we can ask *“does the location affect the type of species of tree planted?”*

+I am personally more interested in the changes of the apartment buildings over the years.
+I am also interested in exploring relationship of various structural components of apartment buildings with each other.
+For example, the number of balconies and if pets are allowed.
+I am excited to see what we can explore with the *apt\_buildings* data set.

 # 2 Exploring the Data set

+## 2.1/2.2 Using 4 Exercises (and Explanation)

+### 2.2.1 Exercise 1:

+### 2.2.2 Exercise 2:

+### 2.2.3 Exercise 3:

+### 2.2.4 Exercise 4: